LucasGallone/RDSExpert-Plugin/README.md

 <br>
 -> [For documentation about the decoder itself, please click here.](https://github.com/LucasGallone/RDSExpert/wiki/) <-
 - - -
 <b>⚠️ Important note to Google Chrome users: Since April 2026, connecting to HTTP servers using a local address (e.g. 192.168.1.100) is no longer possible by default.
-You must disable the "Local Network Access Checks" feature in your web browser to bypass this block implemented by Google, otherwise the connection will fail.</b>
+You must disable the "Local Network Access Checks" feature in your web browser to bypass this block implemented by Google, otherwise the connection will fail.
 <br>
 <br>
--> To do this, enter `chrome://flags/#local-network-access-check` in the URL bar, then disable the relevant option.
+-> To do this, enter `chrome://flags/#local-network-access-check` in the URL bar, then disable the relevant option.</b>
 # Installation instructions
 1 - [Download the entire repository as a ZIP file by clicking here.](https://github.com/LucasGallone/RDSExpert-Plugin/archive/refs/heads/main.zip)
 <br>